5 best Shopify appointment apps for service businesses (2026)

 Service businesses don't run on the same logic as product stores.
 A salon books one customer per stylist per hour.
 A yoga studio books 20 people into one class.
 A bike rental shop books a kayak for four hours on Saturday.
-Shopify wasn't built for any of that, but four apps in the Shopify App Store make it work — and they're not equally good.
+Shopify wasn't built for any of that — its whole data model assumes a product goes in a cart and ships.
+Appointments have a time, a staff member, and a place, and none of those are native Shopify concepts.
+The apps below exist to bolt that missing layer on, and they are not equally good at it.

-This is a ranked, opinionated list of the four Shopify appointment apps worth installing in 2026.
-I built Opencals, so it sits at #1 — but the comparison below explains exactly when one of the others is the right answer instead.
-Each ranking includes who the app is for, what stands out, and what it can't do.
+This is a ranked, opinionated list of the five Shopify appointment apps worth installing in 2026, with current pricing on each.
+I built Opencals, so it sits at #1 — but the comparison below explains exactly when one of the others is the right answer instead, and I've kept the pricing and review counts honest.
+Each ranking includes who the app is for, what stands out, what it can't do, and what it costs today.

 For the broader "how to add bookings to a Shopify store" walkthrough, including step-by-step setup, see the Shopify booking app pillar guide.
+If your store mostly sells services rather than products, the companion guide on how to sell services on Shopify covers the storefront side.
 This page is for choosing between specific apps.

 Pick a Shopify appointment app by matching its feature ceiling to your business pattern, not by sticker price.
 A free app that breaks when you add a second staff member costs more in the long run than a $15/mo plan that grows with you.